Rhode Island profile

 Rates of imprisonment have grown dramatically in the last 40 years

 Today, Rhode Island’s incarceration rates stand out internationally

 In the U.S., incarceration extends beyond prisons and local jails to include other systems of confinement.
 The U.S. and state incarceration rates in this graph include people held by these other parts of the justice system, so they may be slightly higher than the commonly reported incarceration rates that only include prisons and jails.
 Details on the data are available in States of Incarceration: The Global Context.
 We also have a version of this graph focusing on the incarceration of women.

 People of color are overrepresented in prisons and jails

 See also our detailed graphs about Whites,

-in Rhode Island prisons and jails.
+in Rhode Island prisons.

 Our other articles about Rhode Island